 As the popularity of TikTok sees a steady increase, brands are taking to the platform to express their creativity.
 90% of the total videos on TikTok have some form of product placement.
 Understand that the platform is extremely fast-paced, and this helps to have the viewer hooked to your content.
 Considering that an average TikTok user spends 52 minutes on the app every day, product placement videos will help you get the necessary brand visibility.

-To upload your videos in TikTok, you do not necessarily have to film or edit them in the tool.
-You can film your video on your smartphone or camera and edit it with video editing tools such as InVideo.
+To upload your videos to TikTok, you do not necessarily have to film or edit them in the tool.
+You can film your video on your smartphone or camera and edit it with video editing tools such as InVideo and Flexclip.
 You can then upload the edited video to TikTok.
 If your video is longer than 15 seconds, you can string them together as four different videos.
 However, the length of such string videos is restricted to a minute, and your TikTok videos cannot be any longer.